aaalgo/picpac3d/README.md

 - Input volume must be about 512x512x512.
 It doesn't have to be exactly this.
 The library will automatically clip and pad the data.
 - Each sample is of size 64x64x64.
+- Unlike PicPac, PicPac3D only supports annotations in the shape of balls (x, y, z, r).

 Usage example with Tensorflow:
 ```